← Back to Lux

 Lux Privacy Policy

 Lux (“the extension”) is a new tab dashboard for Chrome and Brave.
 This policy explains what data Lux accesses and how it is handled.
 The short version: Lux runs in your browser and keeps your data on your device.
-Lux operates no server that stores your data — the only Lux-run infrastructure is a minimal, stateless token relay (described below) used to connect certain accounts and refresh their access tokens, and it stores nothing.
+Lux operates no server that stores your data — the only Lux-run infrastructure is a minimal, stateless relay (described below) used to connect certain accounts, refresh their access tokens, and forward feedback you explicitly choose to send.
+It stores nothing.

 Who operates Lux